pantheon-systems/documentation/source/docs/articles/users/importing-drush-site-archives-with-terminus.md

     $shell> drush archive-dump --destination=drush-archive.tar.gz

-Executed from the site root will create a file called `drush-archive.tar.gz` that's available via the public internet.
-If you have the file locally, you can put it on dropbox, S3, or any number of other places.
+Executed from the site root will create a file called drush-archive.tar.gz that's available via the public internet.
+If you have the file locally, you can put it on Dropbox, S3, or any number of other places.

 The important thing is that you have a drush archive that can be downloaded via a URL.